SnappyJumper/Measure-Up/README.md

 * **Input Box**

-    - The input box is placed to the centre of the screen to better draw the users focus.
+    - The input box is placed at the centre of the screen to better draw the user's focus.

     - The width of the box changes to better suit the larger media devices.